Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Faceted HyperSARA algorithm

 \subsection{Outer reweighting algorithm}

-To efficiently address the log-sum prior underpinning the Faceted HyperSARA prior, we resort to a majorize-minimize algorithm similar to the one proposed by~\citep{Candes2009}, leading to a reweighting approach described in Algorithm~\ref{alg:reweighting}.
+To efficiently address the log-sum prior underpinning the Faceted HyperSARA prior, we resort to a majorize-minimize algorithm similar to the one proposed by~\citep{Candes2009}, leading to the reweighting approach described in Algorithm~\ref{alg:reweighting}.

-At each iteration $p \in \mathbb{N}$ of Algorithm~\ref{alg:reweighting}, problem~\eqref{eq:problem-split-subcube} is majorized at the local estimate $\mathbf{X}^{(p)}$ by a convex approximation, and then minimized using a PDFB algorithm described in Algorithm~\ref{alg:pd} (see Algorithm~\ref{alg:reweighting} line~\ref{alg:step:pdfb}).
-For each sub-cube $c \in \{1, \ldots, C\}$, the convex approximated minimization problem is of the form
+At each iteration $t \in \mathbb{N}$ of Algorithm~\ref{alg:reweighting}, problem~\eqref{eq:problem-split-subcube} is majorized at the local estimate $\mathbf{X}^{(t)}$ by a convex approximation, and then minimized using a PDFB algorithm described in Algorithm~\ref{alg:pdfb} (see Algorithm~\ref{alg:reweighting} line~\ref{alg:step:pdfb}).
+For each sub-cube $c \in \{1, \ldots, \ncube\}$, the convex approximated minimization problem is of the form